BlebbyBoi-dev/LanChat/README.md

 **LAN Chat.
 Class Clans.
 Knowledge Wars.**

-Signal Clash is a PC-based local chat and education gamification platform designed for schools, LAN parties, and rebellious knowledge-seekers.
+Lanchat is a PC-based local chat and education gamification platform designed for schools, LAN parties, and rebellious knowledge-seekers.
 Connect to people over Wi-Fi, form rooms, create clans, and battle for brainpower — all without needing the internet.

 ## 🔧 Features